cadabra-engineering/cadabra-engineering.github.io/_posts/2025-12-25-beyond-traditional-seo-designing-websites-for-ai-bots.md

 ## The Shift We Made

 To adapt, we reduced emphasis on dense marketing content in favor of a streamlined "Answer-First" architecture.
 Sites began with concise, value-focused summaries to provide digestible "snippets" for AI.
 We introduced a llms.txt, guiding AI through site maps with explicit directions, and embedded robust Schema.org markups to enrich data with verified knowledge graphs.
 Adjustments for enhancing E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) became standard, integrating external citations and timestamps to enhance credibility and trust signals for AI evaluators.

-*At Cadabra Studio, we approach Generative Engine Optimization as an architectural challenge — designing systems that are readable, trustworthy, and actionable for AI agents.*

 ## What Worked (and What Still Doesn’t)